dd32/td-gh-ex/readme.txt

 == Theme Description ==

-RedPro is simple, lightweight and adaptable WordPress Theme for bloggers and professionals.
+redpro is simple, lightweight and adaptable WordPress Theme for bloggers and professionals.
 It is Responsive Web Design to view in various devices.
-Reasons to use RedPro Theme : Responsive Web Design, Custom Menu, Easy Theme Options for social Links (Facebook, Twitter etc) and easy to change sidebar postion.
+Reasons to use redpro Theme : Responsive Web Design, Custom Menu, Easy Theme Options for social Links (Facebook, Twitter etc) and easy to change sidebar postion.